 - 2 stalks celery, finely chopped

-- 4 green onions, chopped (green and white parts)
+- 4 whole green onions, finely chopped (white and green parts)

 - 1 1/2 tablespoons mustard